 Leadership Long Beach Events / Activities

-Leadership Long Beach will kick off its 2018 Institute program with the Community Welcome Reception on Monday, August 28.
+Leadership Long Beach will kick off our 29th year with the Community Welcome Reception on Monday, August 28.
 This will be the time when we introduce the community leaders who will be going through our 10-month principled leadership program as well as share our outreach activities in the community for the coming year.

 The Graduation Ceremony for the Leadership Long Beach Institute Class of 2017 was held on Monday, June 19th at the Reef Restaurant, 880 S. Harbor Scenic Drive in front of a crowd of nearly 100 people.
 After completing their 10-month principled leadership program, the 31 community leaders had selected classmates share the experiences of the program and the growth gained.